-A Shopping Guide to the Best Analog Delay Pedals
+A Feature-Based Guide to the Best Analog Delay Pedals

 Delay has become one of the most common effects on guitarists’ pedalboards, even if it is available in an uncommonly diverse number of flavors.
 Not only are there dozens of pedals to choose from, but the range of features on offer can be overwhelming: everything can be found from simple analog echo boxes to advanced devices that deliver multiple types of vintage and modern delay.

 Many guitarists are looking for a delay to help them beef up their tone or create simple “echo-y” effects and there are plenty of analog effects that do a great job at delivering these things.

 The word “analog” and the unmissable adjective it comes with, “warm,” still resonate among many players when applied to the delay realm.
 All analog pedals are based on the famed Bucket Brigade Device chip (aka BBD), an analog device that, due to its noise on the high frequencies, forces pedal manufacturers to employ an eq roll-off to hide those artifacts, hence its “warm” sound – as opposed to the cristal clear one digital delay can deliver.